kunhwiko/concepts/systems/Kubernetes/4-network.md

 ##### Endpoint
 ```
 Endpoint
-   a) Object that shows a current/valid mapping of DNS name to corresponding IP addresses.
+   a) Object that shows a current/valid DNS record of host to IP addresses.
 ```

 ##### Headless Services